 Tenants can avoid extraneous variable costs by agreeing to a full service gross lease.
-This way, they can concentrate on their business and not the landlord’s business!
+In this way, they can concentrate on their business and not the landlord’s business!
 Also, the tenant can avoid the responsibility for common area maintenance and a prorated amount for taxes and utilities.

-The Omni Lease Calculator is an example of an online rent calculator.
+Below is an online rent calculator.
 It has inputs for the area, total rental rate/square foot/year, and agent’s rate.

 Frequently Asked Questions: FSG Lease

 The different types of leases are full service gross leases, net leases and percentage leases.
 A triple-net lease requires the tenant to pay for property tax, insurance and common area maintenance.
 A percentage lease gives the tenant a lower base rent in return for a piece of the tenant’s gross.
 The landlord picks up all costs, including maintenance, insurance, property tax, utilities, and any other costs that may arise.
 In return, the landlord charges a rent that is costlier than a net lease.
 Yes, as long as it includes a way for the landlord to cap expenses.
 Usually, you accomplish this with an escalation clause or an expense stop.
 Either way, the tenant pays more money to compensate for the landlord’s loss to inflation.
 In a full service gross lease, the landlord picks up all the extra costs in return for a higher rent.
 Alternatively, in a gross modified lease, the tenant agrees to pay some expenses, as specifically spelled out in the lease terms.
 Of course, negotiations determine the exact split of expenses between the landlord and tenant.